vladigleba/vladigleba.github.io/source/_posts/2014-08-07-provisioning-a-rails-server-using-chef-part-2-writing-the-recipes.markdown

 These are called attributes, and they're just variables that are later used in recipes.
 We're defining simple things here like the app name, the directory where Node.js will be installed, and the versions of the software we'll be installing.
 Storing such things in a single file makes it easy to modify them later on.

-This file is great for storing attributes that will be shared with more than one server, but attributes that are server-specific, like ports, usernames, and passwords, will be stored in another JSON file outside your cookbook.
+This file is great for storing attributes that will be shared with more than one server, but attributes that are server-specific, like ports, usernames, and passwords, will be stored in another JSON file outside our cookbook.
 If you followed part 1, your cookbook is stored in your app's `/config/chef/site-cookbooks` directory, but this JSON file will reside inside the `/config/chef/nodes` directory, and it'll be named after the IP address of the server you'll be provisioning (for example, `123.123.123.123.json`).

-Go ahead and create the file now and add the following code into it (be sure to replace the attributes with your own):
+Go ahead and create the file now, and add the following code into it (be sure to replace the attributes with your own):

 ``` json 123.123.123.123.json
 {